 When we embark upon a career, few of us want to remain in the same place until we retire.
 While we might continue to do the same job, we want to increase our levels of responsibility, make a difference through our profession, and be able to meet our needs while finding some level of fulfillment and personal development and growth from our work.

 Increasingly, though, people are finding themselves changing jobs more often, or having multiple jobs at the same time.
 Usually occurring with younger people, this happens for several reasons, including increased flexibility in working spaces and mobility between cities or states, boredom, the desire to increase income by having several side-hustles, and more.
 In all this, you must ask yourself what it is you want from your work.
+San Diego Christian Counseling can provide guidance as you navigate these changes.

 Personal Development at Work: Developing as a whole person